Why Listing Photos Cannot Fix an Unprepared Home in Niceville or Shalimar

 • Put away all pots, pans, utensils, and food

-• Clean all appliances — inside and out
+• Clean all appliances inside and out

 • Clear and clean counters and the sink

-• Hide oven mitts and towels
+• Hide oven mitts, towels, soaps, and sponges

-• Stow dish trays and mixers
+• Stow dish trays and countertop appliances

 • Tuck cords behind small appliances